 If you can't get the fresh leaves, the frozen ones work just as well.
 They also last longer since they are already frozen, and you can store them in the freezer for several months.

 If you have fresh leaves, they are best stored when dry.
 First, dry them thoroughly, then wrap them in paper towels and refrigerate them.
 They should remain fresh for one to two weeks.

-You can also blend them in a little water and freeze in an airtight container or ziploc bag.
-This is one of the best ways to preserve jute leaves for long term storage.
+You can also blend them in a little water and freeze them in an airtight container or Ziploc bag.
+This is one of the best ways to preserve jute leaves for long-term storage.